epam/eco-schema-catalog/store/README.md

 # Eco Schema Catalog Store

-It's a Spring Boot auto-configuration library, provides service to access data in the [Schema Registry](https://www.confluent.io/confluent-schema-registry/) store and manage metadata.
+Eco Schema Catalog Store is a Spring Boot auto-configuration library that provides service to access data in the [Schema Registry](https://www.confluent.io/confluent-schema-registry/) store and manage metadata.

 The library can be obtained from the Maven by adding the following dependency in the pom.xml: